 The design of Red Sky has been based on the premise that anyone with a passing familiarity with computers should be able to use the software with relative ease.
 A wizard will lead you through the steps to set up a farmer/client followed by the farm to be analysed and then the actual year for which data will be entered.
 After that you progressively move from tab to tab filling in the white cells as required until a full year’s data has been entered.
 After this the reports could be generated or an additional year’s data entered.
-Alternatively data from other farms could be entered prior to making a dial-up web connection.
+Alternatively data from other farms could be entered prior to making a web connection.

 • tool tips that fully describe the relevance of various cells and which are accessed by resting your cursor over the left hand column on the screen;